Early Life

 Mikhail Lomtadze was born in Batumi, Georgia, on October 17, 1975.
-He obtained a BBA degree from the European School of Management in Georgia in 1997.
-He furthered his education with an MBA from Harvard Business School in 2002.
-While in university, he started a consulting company, later selling it to Ernst & Young.
+He earned a BBA degree from the European School of Management in Tbilisi in 1997.
+During his undergraduate studies, he founded Georgia Consulting Group Audit in 1995, providing auditing and consulting services.

 Rise to Success